 My son is 6 years old, and I just got his BMI report card from school.
 It says

-index, is a calculation that uses height and weight to estimate how much body
+is a calculation that uses height and weight to estimate how much body fat a person

-Though some parents are uncomfortable with the idea of a BMI report card, a child
+Some parents are uncomfortable with the idea of a BMI report card.
+But an overweight

-is at increased risk of developing health problems, such as high blood pressure and
+child has a greater chance of developing health problems, such as high

 Here are some tips to help kids maintain a healthy weight: